unmade/audiomatch/README.rst

 Quickstart
 ==========

-Suppose, we have a directory with Nirvana songs:
+Suppose we have a directory with Nirvana songs:

 .. code-block:: bash